ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## Confirmed Invited Speakers @IFIPSC2023!

+We can confirm the following set of high-profile invited speakers to present at the summer school:

+-Jaap-Henk Hoepman, Radboud University, Netherlands -Maria Grazia Porcedda, Trinity College Dublin, Ireland -Martin Degeling, Stiftung Neue Verantwortung, Germany -Lothar Fritsch, Oslo Metropolitan University, Norway -Liina Kamm, Cybernetica, Estonia
+-Stefan Schiffner, BHH University of Applied Sciences Hamburg, Germany

+More to come...

+## Free access to last year's Proceedings!

+The proceedings of the IFIP Summer School on Privacy and Identity Management of 2022 have now been published at Springer.
+If you want to obtain a free copy of it, please [follow this link](https://link.springer.com/book/10.1007/978-3-031-31971-6) (the free access is only granted until July 10th, 2023, and only works if accessed via this website!)

 ## Registration open!

 The registration for participation in the summer school is now open and can be found [here](/registration).
 Please note that the deadline for registration is **June 25th, 2023**.